Delaware.gov logo

 Interested candidates should send a resume and cover letter via email to ODS_HR@delaware.gov

-Anticipated start date: Monday, March 23, 2025
+Anticipated start date: Monday, November 17,2025

 New Castle County Open Positions

-The Office of Defense Services’ Public Defender’s Office seeks a motivated and enthusiastic attorney to join our Wilmington office in a full-time capacity defending clients in the Superior Court of New Castle County.
+The Office of Defense Services’ Public Defender’s Office seeks a motivated and enthusiastic attorney to join our Wilmington office in a full-time capacity defending clients in New Castle County.
 To qualify, the attorney must be admitted, or pending admission, to the Delaware Bar.
 Job duties will primarily include a felony trial caseload in the Superior Court and will also encompass defending clients at violation of probation hearings, specialty court proceedings, and other court calendars as needed.

 Applicants with experience in criminal law are preferred.
 Applicants without experience in criminal law but with a strong interest in the field and litigation experience are also encouraged to apply.
 The salary is commensurate with experience.